IBM/ibm-cloud-functions-refarch-serverless-apis/README.md

 ### Deployment

-To use the deployment script cd into the root of the cloned git repo:
+To use the deployment script change directory to the root of the cloned git repo:

 ```bash
 # Run the installer